harshangrjn/LaplacianOpt.jl/docs/README.md

 # Documentation for LaplacianOpt.jl

 ## Installation
-LaplacianOpt.jl's documentation is generated using [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
+LaplacianOpt's documentation is generated using [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
 To install it, run the following command in a Julia session:

 ```julia
 Pkg.add("Documenter")